 Any company can enhance their appeal by using aerial video to connect with customers.
 Content from new heights is always eye-catching and attention-grabbing and provides us with an ability to connect with people through a birds-eye lens that’s often unparalleled.
 Soaring drone images showcase locations from heights and angles once only available from a helicopter.

-Sharing this kind of branded content on your website, social media platforms, and television commercials attracts customers through all parts of the marketing funnel and gives everyone an opportunity to spread the word and help legitimize and amplify your messaging.
+Sharing this kind of branded content on your website, social media platforms, and television commercials attract customers through all parts of the marketing funnel and give everyone an opportunity to spread the word and help legitimize and amplify your messaging.

 Aerial Video Superstars

 When a construction company client wants to see progress, there’s no better way to show the work than aerial video.
 It’s great for before and after shots and for creating time-lapse storytelling too – talk about impressive reveals!

 Real estate agencies share new perspectives for home-buyers by highlighting the size, shape, and layout of a property with accuracy.
 Buyers who like to see a beautiful home and property in its entirety love aerial video.
 Win-Win.

 Before visiting a resort, travelers often rely on video content to get an idea of what their experience will be like.
 Aerial video provides travelers with a realistic portrayal of any adventure before they pack their bags.

 Aerial videos have the capacity to capture huge concert crowds from the sky.
 Sharing the crowd’s high energy helps everyone from concert goers to advertisers see and feel the excitement that’s in the air.
 This boosts enthusiasm for the venue which can bolster future sales.

 By capturing event content with an overhead shot or 360 views, event planners have the perfect material for future advertising materials, media releases, and outreach for new customers.

 When Shopping for an Aerial Video Company make sure that…